• Skip to primary navigation

 • Gently transfer the ravioli to a baking sheet, not allowing them to touch, and dusted with cornmeal or semolina (all purpose flour will make them stick and tear).
 As you fill up baking sheets, transfer them to the freezer, or refrigerate if cooking within an hour or two.

-• To cook, drop the ravioli into a large pot of boiling salted water just until they float.
-If you want to cook them from frozen (what I usually do) you’ll need to cook them for a bit longer-when in doubt, taste them.
+• To cook, bring a pot of salted water to a boil.
+Drop the ravioli into the water and cook until they float.
+If you want to cook them from frozen (what I usually do) you’ll need to cook them for a bit longer.
+When in doubt, taste them.

 • If they’re still tough after floating coming out of the freezer, keep cooking a bit longer.
-Toss with minimalist garnishes—some wilted greens, melted butter, cheese, mushrooms, etc.
+Toss the cooked ravioli with simple garnishes: some wilted greens, melted butter, olive oil parmesan cheese, sauteed mushrooms or a light butter sauce.

 Notes